 It is not clear that such a situation will necessarily arise.
 However, this scenario is not beyond the pale if we factor in Israeli imperatives vis-à-vis Jordan, Amman’s internal and external circumstances and IS’ need to defend its caliphate.
 These factors as well as the recent indicators mentioned above suggest IS may be turning its sights on Jordan.

-Kamran Bokhari is a Senior Fellow at the Center for Global Policy.
-This article was originally published by Geopolitical Futures on March 9, 2017.
+Kamran Bokhari is a Senior Fellow at the Center for Global Policy, and the Director of Strategies and Programs.
+The views expressed are his own.
+Originally published in Geopolitical Futures, on 9 March, 2017.

 Also Posted in: ISIS